aery32/aery32/aery32/README.md

     make MPART="uc3b1256"

-When done a ``libaery32_<mpart>.a" archive file has been created, where <mpart> is the defined MCU part name.
-If you have a standalone project, copy this file under your project root and then you can pass it to the avr32-gcc when compiling your project, like this
+When done an ``libaery32_{mpart}.a`` archive file has been created, where {mpart} is the name of the defined MCU part.
+If you have a standalone project, where you want to use Aery32 library, copy the created .a archive under your project root.
+Also copy the ``aery32/`` and ``ldscripts/`` directories.
+Then you can pass it to the avr32-gcc when compiling your project, like this

-    avr32-gcc -std=gnu99 -mpart=uc3b1256 -I. main.c foo.c bar.c libaery32_uc3b1256.a   -o binary.elf
+    avr32-gcc -std=gnu99 -O2 -mpart=uc3b1256 -I. -Wl,-Tldscripts/avr32elf_uc3b1256.x main.c foo.c bar.c libaery32_uc3b1256.a   -o binary.elf

+Going through some of the compiler options:

+- ``-I.`` permits you to include Aery32 header files, like this ``#include <aery32/gpio.h>``.
+- ``-Wl,-Tldscripts/avr32elf_uc3a1128.x`` pass the selected linker scripts for the linker.
+Make sure to select the right one.

-The include ``-I.`` assumes that you copied Aery32 header files, that's the ``aery32/`` directory, under your project root directory too.
-For the sake of clarity this imaginary project root directory could look like this
+Still, for the sake of clarity your imaginary project root directory could look like this

     your_project/
 	    aery32/